UPDATE: Schools announce student pick up arrangements due to...

 According to an outage map on the Xcel Energy website, an estimated 1,381 customers were affected by three outage orders.
 Some places are reporting power restored, as of 1:40 p.m.

+"Everyone is restored as of 1:45 p.m.," Ouellette said in an email.
+"Extensive damage to our equipment, which took some time to repair/replace.
+It was a squirrel and we don’t have dollar amount at this time.
+We were able to replace damaged equipment with equipment on hand in Minnesota."

-Several area businesses are affected, including the Ellsworth Cooperative Creamery, which reports on its Facebook page that the retail store will not be open today, nor can anyone expect fresh curds.
+Several area businesses were affected, including the Ellsworth Cooperative Creamery, which reported on its Facebook page that the retail store will not be open today, nor can anyone expect fresh curds.

 "Yes, we have generators and are working on skeleton power to keep a minimum level of power for cheese, waste water, and operations," a Creamery representative said regarding keeping operations running.

-Note: UPDATE: Schools announce student pick up arrangements due to Ellsworth power outage